rohiCoder/Kamyroll-Python/README.md

  - To use the script log in with your email or username and your Crunchyroll password.
  - Configure your configuration file according to your preferences.
  - If you don't have Python, you can use the compiler version for Windows.
- - Use the premium bypass to download the premium videos.
- - The premium bypass uses a premium pay account dedicated to this use.
-It is in no way a crack of the site or the API.

 ## Preferences